University, companies and local government cooperation to foster regional development and innovation in a region-specific small craft building sector.

 The target group of SCC comprises boat building, marine engineering and associated companies as well as a wider range of manufacturing companies to whom SCC is able to provide services and solutions.
 SCC renders services to and carries out joint development projects with companies all over Estonia.

-Premises and equipment - depending on what is available and on additional needs, funded step-by-step.
+Premises and equipment - towing tank, equipped labs.
 Setting up and running sources: ERDF, national and local public funds, private (companies) funding, own revenue.

 Human resources: initial development team, staff of specialists, researchers.